-4. Using a 1⁄2" socket or wrench, check that all 8 fasteners are tight, on the right and left side of the Awning (Arm Clamps - 2 each, Roller Brackets - 1 each, and Front Bar Connectors- 1 each).
-See Figure 29.

-5. For Motorized Awnings- Using a 7/16" socket or wrench, check that the 2 bolts that secure the Motor to the Roller Bracket are tight.
-Remove the plastic Side Cover to access these bolts.
-See Figure 29.

-6. While your Helper keeps the Awning in the Mounting Brackets, carefully remove the Retaining Bolts, Nuts and Washers from each Mounting Bracket (Soffit or Wall).
-See Figure 29 - Insert.

-7. Using the appropriate help, carefully remove the Awning from the Mounting Brackets and place on a stable surface.
+- 4. Using a 1⁄2" socket or wrench, check that all 8 fasteners are tight, on the right and left side of the Awning (Arm Clamps 2 each, Roller Brackets 1 each, and Front Bar Connectors 1 each).
+See Figure 29. - 5.
+For Motorized Awnings- Using a $\chi_6$ " socket or wrench, check that the 2 bolts that secure the Motor to the Roller Bracket are tight.
+See Figure 29. - 6.
+While your Helper keeps the Awning in the Mounting Brackets, carefully remove the Retaining Bolts, Nuts and Washers from each Mounting Bracket (Soffit or Wall).
+See Figure 29 Insert. - 7.
+Using the appropriate help, carefully remove the Awning from the Mounting Brackets and place on a stable surface.

-CAUTION: Be careful not to drag the Awning on any surface to prevent damage.
+CAUTION: Be careful not to drag the Awning on any surface as you can damage the Fabric or painted surfaces.